 - Peanut butter can be hard for the baby because of its sticky consistency.
-The peanut is an allergen which should be introduced in later years.
+Peanuts can cause allergies and should be introduced in later years.

 - Avoid raisins.

-- Avoid sweet items because once they get used to it, they would avoid healthy items.
+- Avoid sweet items because once your child gets used to it, he would avoid healthy items.

 - Avoid fatty items like potato chips and other savouries.